 At Schema App, we can help you quickly implement your Schema Markup data layer and develop a semantically relevant and ready-to-use content knowledge graph to prepare your organization for AI.

-Regardless of whether you use Schema App to author your Schema Markup, we can produce a content knowledge graph for you.
-Schema App can capture the Schema.org data from your existing implementation using our Schema App Analyzer to develop your marketing knowledge graph.
+Regardless of whether you use Schema App to author your Schema Markup, we can produce a Content Knowledge Graph for you.
+Schema App can capture the Schema.org data from your existing implementation using our Schema App Analyzer to develop your Content Knowledge Graph.

-Get in touch with our team to find out more about how Schema App can help you build your marketing knowledge graph to enhance your LLM.
+Get in touch with our team to find out more about how Schema App can help you build your Content Knowledge Graph to enhance your LLM.

 Mark van Berkel is the Chief Technology Officer and Co-founder of Schema App.
 A veteran in semantic technologies, Mark has a Master of Engineering – Industrial Information Engineering from the University of Toronto, where he helped build a semantic technology application for SAP Research Labs.
 Today, he dedicates his time to developing products and solutions that allow enterprise teams to leverage Schema Markup to boost their SEO strategy and drive results.